arctic-fire-development/dapper-hw/README-pcDuino3-installation.md

                 address 192.168.2.1
                 netmask 255.255.255.0
             ```
-    - install dnsmasq and configure
+    - install dnsmasq and configure (not for 3.4 kernel since already configured)
         - ```sudo apt-get install dnsmasq```
         - edit /etc/dnsmasq.conf to have
             ```bash